The Dark Art of Designing for Dark Mode

 Another way that our brains interpret and perceive information from our eyeballs has to do with light sources and shadow.
 In daylight, items that are more distant appear lighter in color.

-But—and this might sound obvious—in the dark, items that are closer to a light source appear lighter in color.
+But in the dark, items closer to a light source appear lighter in color.
 Given the way we rely on light in the darkness to help us see, items closer to us and our eyes (and a nearby light source) appear lighter in color.

 Common misconceptions

-Or depending on the specific colors in the ramp, inverting the color ramp may mean that something that’s not that important (like our green success alert) steals a lot of visual attention from primary content or a call-to-action button.
+Depending on the specific hue of the color ramp, inverting the light colors to dark ones from the same color ramp may mean that something unimportant (like our green success alert) steals a lot of visual attention from primary content or a call-to-action button.

 1. Avoid using saturated colors.